GET STARTED

 ELMO Learning Management makes HR compliance tracking simple with its comprehensive reporting tools.
 It enables users to quickly send policies to employees, automate reminder notifications, and view how many people have acknowledged the document in real time.
 It also improves the experience for employees by allowing them to acknowledge the policy in just a few clicks.
 Check out the Learning Management product page to find out more.

-Take an employee well-being pulse check
+Schedule an employee well-being pulse check

 Workplace health and safety is an essential element of HR compliance, encompassing employees’ physical, social, mental and financial well-being.
 The new financial year is a good time to run a quick pulse survey to understand how employees are feeling and what support they might require to chase their goals in the new FY.